willmorrison1/daRt/README.md

 #> [1] TRUE
 ```

-but by processing in parts, the latter (scenario 2) - produced by
-‘statVals1’ - has a smaller memory footprint as the stats are
-calculated for each band separately.
-When inter-band stats are required,
-the example can be adapted to iterate over e.g. ‘iters’ or
+but by processing in parts, the latter (scenario 2) - produced by 'statVals1' - has a smaller memory footprint as the stats are calculated for each band separately.
+When inter-band stats are required, the example can be adapted to iterate over e.g. 'iters' or 'variablesRB3D'.
-‘variablesRB3D’.

 ### Compression of large binary files

-DART radiative budget files are raw binary and can get very large.
-`rb3DtoNc` converts .bin to NetCDF (.nc) format, which gives smaller
-files sizes and can be compressed.
+DART radiative budget files are raw binary and can get very large. `rb3DtoNc` converts .bin to NetCDF (.nc) format, which gives smaller files sizes and can be compressed.

 Get some DART radiative budget bindary data (the default data)